top of page

 Civic Use Rentals

-The mission of the Clinton Community Hall (CCH) is to provide a gathering place for residents of the Clinton and South Whidbey community.
+The mission of the Clinton Community Hall is to provide a gathering place for residents of the Clinton and South Whidbey community.
 One way the Hall intends to fulfill that mission is by offering use of the Hall at discounted rates to local organizations dedicated to community building and improvement.

 Rental fees are a source of revenue needed to pay for utilities, insurance, maintenance and improvements.
 Each use of the Hall costs in terms of money and time.
 So while we are able to offer low-cost rates to eligible groups, we do not offer free use of the Hall.